jokoul/project-48-two-person-chat-app/README.md

 # project-48-two-person-chat-app

 ## Description
-This is a basic realtime chat app for two person discussion and based on Firebase and on React.
+This is a basic realtime chat app based on Firebase and on React that allow to communicate in realtime.
 I started by creating new app in firebase, then i set firestore to manage nosql database.
 I set authentication rule on google account credential.
 Then, I created my react components by using firbase hooks and methods like "useCollectionData","GoogleAuthProvider()" to manage Chat message, form.
 To finish, I use firebase hosting to deploy my app.

 ## Stack
 react, firebase